Health and Wellness

 Mayo Clinic Patient Care and Health Information - Patient-level information from the Mayo Clinic on diseases and conditions, symptoms, tests and procedures, and drugs and supplements.

 Medical Dictionary - From MedicinNet.com.
-Also includes health news, images, conditions symptom checker and more.
+Also includes health news, images, conditions, symptom checker, and more.

 Medical Encyclopedia - Includes over 4,000 articles about diseases, tests, symptoms, injuries, and surgeries.